 When is bottle-feeding with formula the best choice for your baby?

 If you are having a hard time breastfeeding and are trying to decide whether to use formula, know that the first few weeks of breastfeeding are the most challenging.
 You may want to talk to your healthcare provider to help you make your choice.
 Some moms choose to both breastfeed and bottle-feed their babies.

-Breast milk is the ideal food for babies.
-If you are not able to breastfeed or give you baby breast milk, feed your baby store-bought infant formula.
+While breast milk is the ideal food for babies, your baby can get good nutrition from formula.
 Formulas are designed to give babies all the calories and nutrients they need until they are 6 months old and start to eat a variety of solid foods.
 When your baby starts eating solid foods continue to offer formula.